Health & Safety

 Most pails can contain anywhere between 30 and 270+ diapers, depending on their size and design.

-While you may not want to fill the diaper pail to the maximum each time, a lot of parents find it very convenient that this large capacity means they don’t have to empty the pail for several days if they don’t want to.
+While you may not want to fill the it to the maximum each time, a lot of parents find it very convenient that this large capacity means they don’t have to empty it for several days if they don’t want to.

 Last A Long Time